D063520/botPrivateWiki_Python/README.md

 - login with your username
 - go to "special pages" and "Passwords for bots".
 - give the bot all rights
-- Insert your newly generated username and password into
+- Insert your newly generated username (myUser) and password (myPassword) into
     - user-password.py and
     - in the Example.py at config2.usernames['my']['my']
 - Run 'python example.py'.
 Enjoy editing your Wikibase via python!